Gardyn Security Incident

 The single direct quotation on this site

 From the FAQ section of Gardyn’s customer-facing security update post: “These vulnerabilities did not expose payment card information.”
-(Source: mygardyn.com/blog/security-update/.)
+(Source: mygardyn.com/blog/security-update/; preserved at archived copy.)

-Per the researcher’s coordinated-disclosure repository, the records returned by the affected /api/users endpoint included the last_four partial payment-card field for approximately 134,215 customers.
+Per the maintainer’s coordinated-disclosure repository, the records returned by the affected /api/users endpoint included a partial payment-card field (last_four), not full card number or CVV for approximately 134,215 customers.

 What this site does not say